Cat Chaser: Production

-The film was shot in Old San Juan, Miami and Coral Gables, Florida, as the crew decided shooting on location in Santo Domingo would be too dangerous and costly after scouting there.
+The film was shot in Old San Juan, Puerto Rico and Miami and Coral Gables in Florida, as the crew decided shooting on location in Santo Domingo would be too dangerous and costly after scouting there.

 Filming was not a happy experience for McGillis, who didn't make another major film afterwards for almost a decade.
 She said in 2001: "It was the most hateful experience of my life, and I said, if this is what acting is going to be, I will not do it.
 On the last day of shooting, I said to Abel 'Are you done with me?'
 He said, 'Yeah.'
 I walked in my trailer and shaved my head.
 I said 'Screw you, I never want to act again.'"

 In a 2015 oral history of the making of Cat Chaser, written by Sam Weisberg of Hidden Films, Peter Weller and various crew members acknowledged that Weller and McGillis openly clashed during filming; Weller maintained that he never found out the reason for it.
 Several crew members confirmed that McGillis stormed off the set after shooting a love scene with Weller, but they differed on the exact cause of her outburst.

 Abel Ferrara felt that the rape scene was too physical, so he wanted to have a body double shoot it.
 According to Ferrara, Kelly McGillis was very upset when she learned she wouldn't be shooting the scene.
 He said that McGillis accused him of replacing her because he didn't think she was beautiful enough.
 Eventually, McGillis and Ferrara worked out the scene in a way that she could film it herself.
 Ferrara claims that the actress essentially wrote the scene herself.

+Re-editing

+Ferrara clashed with Vestron executives during post-production over the film's length and content.
+His initial director's cut ran three-hours long, which was reduced to 90 minutes against his wishes.
+A voiceover narration, performed by actor Reni Santoni after Weller refused, was added.

+The three-hour cut was screened at the Anthology Film Archives in New York City in the summer of 2014 with Ferrara in attendance, and again in 2026.

+Release

+The film was opened in Portugal on October 20, 1989.
+Vestron Pictures's financial problems led them to cancel its planned American release.

+Home media

+The film was released on VHS tape in the United States in 1991 by Live Entertainment and the UK in 1994 by 4 Front and for the first time on DVD in 2003 by Lion's Gate/Artisan, and issued in the UK in 2004 by Arrow Films.